marcojob/vo_gpu_cpu_comparison/README.md

 The pipeline can be run with `python main.py -a <DATASET> -e <DETECTOR> -g <NO GPU=0, GPU=1>`.
 The available detectors are SURF, FAST, ORB, SHI-TOMASI corners and REGULAR_GRID.
 The available datasets are KITTI, Malaga, Parking and Autobahn.

 ### Datasets
-The documentatioopen of the dataset management can be found in `datasets/README.md`
+The documentation of the dataset management can be found in `datasets/README.md`